Analysis: Military spending cuts squeeze suppliers - CEOs

 KEEPING CRITICAL SKILLS

-Lambert said the Pentagon has developed a detailed database to understand and monitor the challenges facing defense suppliers, with a particular eye to preserving critical skills such as high-tech welding.
+Lambert said the Pentagon has developed a detailed database to understand and monitor the challenges facing defence suppliers, with a particular eye to preserving critical skills such as high-tech welding.

 Mike Petters, chief executive of shipbuilder Huntington Ingalls, said his company used components from all 50 states to build aircraft carriers and some of those companies were on tenuous ground.